Archive for Zombies

 I wasn’t expecting Dead Sea to deliver as much as it did.

-There are a few cliches in the group – the asshole cop with attitude, the tenacious kids – but fortunately this doesn’t harm enjoyment as it may have in the hands of a lesser talent, and they develop nicely with plenty of surprises along the way.
+There are a standard characters in the group – the asshole cop with attitude, the tenacious kids – but fortunately this doesn’t harm enjoyment as it may have in the hands of a lesser talent, and they develop nicely with plenty of surprises along the way.

-There’s enough of blood and violence to satisfy the most sinew-thirsty gorehound and when the crew dock at a rescue station for supplies, we get an imaginative, sickening treat that I wouldn’t dream of spoiling.
+There’s enough of blood and violence to satisfy the sinew-thirsty gorehounds and when the crew dock at a rescue station for supplies, we get an imaginative, sickening treat that I wouldn’t dream of spoiling.

 The book only stalls briefly with the sudden introduction of 20 or so characters as the narrator boards the ship.
 For the subsequent few chapters, I had to keep flicking back to their initial meeting to remind myself of who was whom, something to be expected in a sprawling space opera, but not usually the case in a Lesiure 300 page horror thriller.

-But the triumphs outweigh the flaws and I read it in 2 sittings.
+But this is my only complaint and I read it in 2 sittings.
 After “City of the Dead”, Keene’s 2nd zombie novel, I thought I’d had my fill of his undead, but now I’d happily read another.
 Right now in fact.

 Brian Keene